zunzun/tkInterStatsDistroFit/README.txt

-Welcome to tkInterStatsDistroFit, an example of creating a cross-platform statistical dostribution fitting application using tkinter and the pyeq3 fitting library.
+Welcome to tkInterStatsDistroFit, an example of creating a cross-platform statistical distribution fitting application using tkinter and the pyeq3 fitting library.